 In 2016, CTM will produce its 17th edition, which will take place 29 January to 7 February.
-Here is a brief survey of the festival's history, and its main contributors.
+Here is a brief survey of the festival's history and its main contributors.

 CTM.99.
 The first edition of the festival (then named club transmediale) in 1999 was held at the old (now demolished) location of club Maria am Ostbahnhof.
 The festival was conceived as a one-off special programme for the transmediale festival, where it was intended to throw some light on the new and rapidly expanding spectrum of artistic projects that had emerged from the techno movement and progressive digitalization at the interface of media arts, electronic music and club culture.
 The idea fell on fertile ground – evidently CTM had struck a nerve at the right moment and aptly identified the needs and interests of artists and the public.
 CTM.99 was titled 10 Tage an der Schnittstelle von Bild und Ton (10 Days at the Interface of Sound and Image) and was organized by Jan Rohlf, Marc Weiser, Lillevan Pobjoy and Timm Ringewaldt, with contributions by Oliver Baurhenn and Remco Schuurbiers.

 In 2000 CTM.00 – Get Personal! took place in an empty office space with a superb view on Berlin's Alexander Platz on the 7th floor of the Haus des Lehrers – the former GDR training (and indoctrination) centre for teachers.
 We still did not think of it as a festival, but a sequel of the project begun in 1999.
 The team consisted of Jan Rohlf, Marc Weiser, Oliver Baurhenn and Remco Schuurbiers – the constellation that would run the festival until 2005.

 2001 we couldn't realise the festival due to lack of funding.